swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/05-Create_keypair.md

 tags = ["tutorial", "cloud9", "ParallelCluster"]
 +++

-In this section of the lab you will create a Linux instance and login to it to run a few linux commands.
+In this section of the lab you will create a Linux instance and login to it to run a few Linux commands.
 To manage the instance, you need to be able to connect to it via SSH.
 The following steps outline how to create a unique SSH key pair for this purpose.

 1. Sign into the AWS Management Console and open the Amazon EC2 console at [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2)